WinUpGo

 and are treated as "a sinful affair leading to enmity and forgetting of prayer."

-• Therefore, in no region of the country, including the tourist centers of Aqabu, Madabu and Amman,
+Therefore, no region of the country, including the tourist centers of Aqabu, Madabu and Amman, is allowed to organize casinos, lotteries or bookmakers.

 Legislation